9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-Let\'s see it in action.
+Let's see it in action.

 ``` screen
 ghci> bookID (Book 3 "Probability Theory" ["E.T.H.
 Jaynes"])